wobsoriano/codeplayground/README.md

 ### If Using `<script setup>`

-[`<script setup>`](https://github.com/vuejs/rfcs/pull/227) is a feature that is currently in RFC stage.
 To get proper IDE support for the syntax, use [Volar](https://marketplace.visualstudio.com/items?itemName=johnsoncodehk.volar) instead of Vetur (and disable Vetur).

 ## Inspiration
 - https://tailwind-layouts.vercel.app/